hartwigmedical/hmftools/isofox/README.md

 For intron retention cases we count
 * Number of unique samples with at least 3 fragments or at least one fragment with a known splice event supporting intron retention
 * Total # of fragments supporting intron retention from those unique samples
-* Total # of fragments supporting intron retention from those unique samples which also have splcing.
+* Total # of fragments supporting intron retention from those unique samples which also have splicing.

 Each novel splice junction and retained intron for each sample is annotated with the population level frequencies